-The Statements of Net Cost (SNC) represents the net cost of programs and organizations of the Federal Government that are supported by appropriations or other means.
+The Statement of Net Cost (SNC) represents the net cost of programs and organizations of the Federal Government and are supported by an appropriation or another means.
 The intent of the SNC is to provide gross and net cost information related to the amount of output or outcome for a given program or organization administered by a responsible reporting entity.